C-NASIR/modern_reverse_proxy/README.md

 - [ ] SLOs and alerts configured from `docs/SLO_ALERTS.md`
 - [ ] Playbooks reviewed and on-call rotation in place

-Scope: Coherent Proxy is a high-performance reverse proxy and traffic boundary.
+Scope: This Proxy is a high-performance reverse proxy and traffic boundary.
 It is not a service mesh, general-purpose API gateway, or a place for business logic.

 Metrics exposure can be disabled or protected via the `metrics` config section (`enabled`, `path`, `require_token`, `token_env`).